Small Business Digital Grants Program

 - submit copies of supplier invoices and proof of purchase for the total project cost.

-For further information about the program and application process, refer to the application guidelines or phone 13 QGOV (13 74 68).
+For further information about the program and application process, phone 13 QGOV (13 74 68).

 View the 2019–20 Small business grants schedule to help plan your applications for grant rounds.